Shirecliffe

 Shirecliffe House is now a guest house called the Diplomats Lodge.

 Shirecliffe is a suburb of the City of Sheffield.
-It lies three kilometres north of the city centre, it is now a residential neighbourhood consisting mostly of public housing.
+It lies about 2 mi north of the city centre; it is now a residential neighbourhood consisting mostly of public housing.
 In the past it was a rural area made up of farmland and scattered small country houses.
-The name of the suburb derives from "Scir-clifff" meaning a bright steep hillside, this is appropriate as it is located at the top of a steep escarpment which rises out of the Don valley at Neepsend.
+The name of the suburb derives from "Scir-clifff", meaning a bright steep hillside: this is appropriate as it is located at the top of a steep escarpment which rises out of the Don valley at Neepsend.

 History

 The rural hamlet of "Shiercliffe" started to develop during Anglo-Saxon times and was part of the Saxon manor of Grimesthou (now Grimesthorpe).
 After the Norman Conquest it became one of several sub manors dependent on Sheffield Castle created by the Norman Lords, the Furnivals, for their principal supporters during the conflict.
-Shirecliffe was granted to the de Mounteney family of Cowley manor at Ecclesfield.
+Shirecliffe was granted to the de Mounteney family of Cowley Manor at Ecclesfield.

 The de Mounteneys, originally from Montigny in Normandy, turned much of the area into a deer park with hunting rights approved by royal charter, it would later become known as Old Park Wood.
 Sir Robert de Mounteney went on crusade with Gerard de Furnival at the end of the 12th century and at that time the de Mounteneys were the second most important family in Hallamshire after the Furnivals.

-The Mounteneys continued to own the manor of Shirecliffe up until the 16th century, building the manor house, Shirecliffe Hall which stood on the west side of present day Shirecliffe Road near its junction with Shirecliffe Lane.
+The Mounteneys continued to own the manor of Shirecliffe up until the 16th century, building the manor house, Shirecliffe Hall, which stood on the west side of present day Shirecliffe Road near its junction with Shirecliffe Lane.
 The manor of Shirecliffe was sold to George Talbot, 6th Earl of Shrewsbury in 1572 although the hall remained a separate and desirable residence into the 17th century with the dissenting minister Rowland Hancock living there, followed by Sheffield's leading attorney Joseph Banks.
 Around this time the deer were removed from the adjacent 143 acre deer park and it was turned into a coppice wood and is thus shown on William Fairbank's map of 1795.
 Joseph Hunter in his 1819 book "Hallamshire" said that there was nothing remaining of the ancient manor house at the time of writing that book although a replacement was built close by in the 18th century.